Metadata Policy for information describing items in the repository

 - The metadata of withdrawn items will not be searchable.

-- Changes to deposited items are not usually permitted.
+- Changes to deposited full text documents are not usually permitted.

 - Errata and corrigenda lists may be included with the original record if required.